Narcan (Naloxone) Drug Overdose Treatment

 Narcan is also available to the public in many states through the free Narcan kit programs.

-The symptoms and signs of an overdose can differ.
+The symptoms and signs of an overdose can differ from person to person.
 However, relatives and caregivers of those taking opioids should be familiar with the signs of a possible overdose.

 • Slow or shallow breathing